-Ticks can spread a number of serious diseases and pose a real danger to the long-term health of people and pets in Concord and surrounding communities.
+Ticks can spread several serious diseases and pose a real danger to the long-term health of people and pets in Concord and surrounding communities.
 Today, our team of veterinary professionals explains how ticks thrive, and how to keep ticks away from your pets and your family.

 Ticks are external parasites that feed on the blood of animals and humans.
 They do not fly or jump and so rely on hosts (usually, it's wild animals that are responsible for bringing ticks onto your property) for transportation.
 Once they are on your property, pets frequently become hosts and the parasites are then brought into your home.

-Western blacklegged ticks (Ixodes pacificus) are one of the most common tick species found in Concord and has the unfortunate distinction of being responsible for many of the cases of Lyme disease in California, along with the lone star tick, American dog tick, groundhog tick, and brown dog tick.
+Western black-legged ticks (Ixodes pacificus) are one of the most common tick species found in Concord and have the unfortunate distinction of being responsible for many of the cases of Lyme disease in California, along with the lone star tick, American dog tick, groundhog tick, and brown dog tick.

 To help keep ticks away from your yard, it's a good idea to keep your lawn well-trimmed.
 This will give ticks fewer areas to live and breed, reducing the risk of ticks being around.
 At the height of tick season, you'll also want to limit the amount of time your pet spends outside.